-Disclaimer: If you purchase a featured book, via the image links below, I will receive a commission from Amazon at no extra cost to yourself.
+Disclaimer: If you choose, via this post, to purchase the featured book, I will receive a commission from Waterstones.

 A story that begins at its ending, with a seventeen-year-old boy called Alex, being arrested at customs for trying to re-enter his home country with a dead man on his passenger seat!
 The suspense is built up by the weird situation Alex finds himself in, when the reader starts to question why the interrogators are more interested in the marijuana in Alex’s glove compartment than they are in the deceased.